krahets/hello-algo/docs-en/chapter_data_structure/classification_of_data_structure.md

 ![Contiguous Space Storage and Dispersed Space Storage](classification_of_data_structure.assets/classification_phisical_structure.png)

 **It is worth noting that all data structures are implemented based on arrays, linked lists, or a combination of both**.
 For example, stacks and queues can be implemented using either arrays or linked lists; while implementations of hash tables may involve both arrays and linked lists.
-- **array-based implementations**: Stacks, Queues, Hash Tables, Trees, Heaps, Graphs, Matrices, Tensors (arrays with dimensions $\geq 3$).
+- **Array-based implementations**: Stacks, Queues, Hash Tables, Trees, Heaps, Graphs, Matrices, Tensors (arrays with dimensions $\geq 3$).
-- **linked-list based implementations**: Stacks, Queues, Hash Tables, Trees, Heaps, Graphs, etc.
+- **Linked-list based implementations**: Stacks, Queues, Hash Tables, Trees, Heaps, Graphs, etc.

 Data structures implemented based on arrays are also called “Static Data Structures,” meaning their length cannot be changed after initialization.
 Conversely, those based on linked lists are called “Dynamic Data Structures,” which can still adjust their size during program execution.